2025 Optus emergency calling outage

 On Thursday 18 September 2025, major Australian telecommunications provider Optus experienced a technical fault to its network resulting in some customers unable to make calls to Triple Zero (000), the national emergency services phone number, for around 13 hours.
 An issue with a routine firewall upgrade resulted in some callers from the Northern Territory, South Australia, Western Australia and New South Wales not being able to make emergency calls.
 Approximately 600 calls were identified to have failed during the outage, and at least four people who attempted to call Triple Zero during the outage have been confirmed to have died.

-In November 2025, TPG Telecom also had a similar outage due to outdated software.
+On 18 November 2025, TPG Telecom also had a similar outage due to outdated software.
+They also confirmed that at least one person had died.
+On 9 December 2025, it was confirmed that a second person had died as a result of an outage unrelated to this one in Wentworth Falls in the Blue Mountains.

+On 26 November, Optus services (including emergency calls) were brought offline due to a cut fibre optic cable in Frankston and the Mornington Peninsula in Victoria from 9 am to 11:20 am.
+Optus advised customers to use Wi-Fi or another mobile network within range.